FAQ

 What’s the difference between contrib’s nREPL and this one?

 See our history.
 Very simply put - this project is the continuation of the contrib project.
+There were several major changes that happened during the migration:

 What’s the plural form of "middleware"?